canonical/launchpad-manual/docs/developer/explanation/page-tests.rst

             ...
             Unauthorized...

-You can find many pagetest helpers in ``lib/canonical/launchpad/testing/pages.py``, so before starting to write any pagetest check that file out.
+To get a better idea of how a pagetest check should look, check out the the pagetest helpers in ``lib/canonical/launchpad/testing/pages.py``.

 Using multiple browsers
 -----------------------

-If you test multiple HTTP situations -- such as logging in as different people -- in the same file, you need to use different Browser() objects.
+If you test different sessions -- such as logging in as different people -- in the same file, you need to use different Browser() objects.
 There are three available automatically:

--   admin_browser (a Launchpad administrator)
+-   ``admin_browser`` (a Launchpad administrator)
--   user_browser (someone with no special privileges)
+-   ``user_browser`` (someone with no special privileges)
--   anon_browser (visiting Launchpad while logged out)
+-   ``anon_browser`` (visiting Launchpad while logged out)

 To create another one: